nsHeresy/Singularity-Group-Project/Readme.md

 Mouse Right: Ship turn right

 Escape: Pause game/unpause game
+From the pause menu, you can resume, reset, and quit the game using the buttons.
+***Note, at time of submission the exe and app sometimes break the buttons on the main menu.
+No idea why, spent way too much time trying to figure it out...***

-Bonus: Try moving the mouse to one side, then quickly moving it back to the other side.
-If you get it right, you can do a little barrel roll!
+**Bonus: Try moving the mouse to one side, then quickly moving it back to the other side.
+If you get it right, you can do a little barrel roll!**

 ### Drivers
 `: Destroy Ship